Employer information - COVID19

 It would be a good idea to send a weekly email out to the team regarding health and safety in the home.

 If you don’t have one – now is a good time to develop it.

 Working from home policy – for COVID-19 Lockdown.

 - Consultation prior to working from home (e.g whether can work usual hours).

 - Health and safety.

-- Productivity and hours:
+- Productivity and hours: Require keeping records, timekeeping.

-- When employee must remain contactable.
+- When an employee must remain contactable.

 - Any changes to billable/sales targets.